Security in Azure Data Lake Storage Gen1

 After Azure Active Directory authenticates a user so that the user can access Data Lake Storage Gen1, authorization controls access permissions for Data Lake Storage Gen1.
 Data Lake Storage Gen1 separates authorization for account-related and data-related activities in the following manner:

-- Role-based access control (RBAC) provided by Azure for account management
+- Azure role-based access control (Azure RBAC) for account management

 - POSIX ACL for accessing data in the store